-You can create the desired sunset warmth with a white balance without using a neutral density (ND) filter.
+Sunset warmth can be created with the camera's white balance settings without using a neutral density (ND) filter.

-JPEG images are more restricted in manipulating their details later.
+This white balance setting is particularly helpful if shooting in JPEG.
+JPEG images have more limitations in processing their details later.
 Therefore, the in-camera adjustment has to be almost precise to get the result.

-This photo was shot with a very simple setting to the White Balance to obtain this warm hue.
-The following images will walk you through the settings.
+This photo was shot in JPEG with a very simple setting to the White Balance for this warm hue.

 Colour temperature is adjusted to the desired result using Kelvin (K) temperature which those presets white balance might not be able to achieve.

 Here are the step-by-step techniques to set the white balance settings for sunset using the K temperature.